 New Geneva Seminary has always put a major emphasis on preparing people to serve Christ whether or not they are enrolled in one of our degree programs.
 To accomplish this, we have made auditing courses exceptionally affordable.
 This spring we are offering several courses of general interest to all Christians.
 All are evening courses that meet for two hours per week.
 Courses run from Aug.
 25-Dec.
 5.

 American Church History: A survey of the church in America from the colonial period to the present.
 Students may do in-depth research on their own church heritage.
 This course will be taught by Dr. Dominic Aquila, President of New Geneva Theological Seminary.

 Homiletics A: The study of the basic principles of communication, with emphasis on sermon preparation and delivery.
 Use of the media will also be covered.
 This course will be taught by Dr. Chris Faria, Adjunct Professor of Homiletics.

-New Testament Survey II: An introduction to the Pauline Epistles of the New Testament, Romans through Philemon, their contents, theology, and history.
-Course instructor to be announced.
+New Testament Survey III: An introduction to the latter books of the New Testament, Hebrews through Revelation, their contents, theology, and history.
+Dr. Louis Hill, Adjunct Professor of Biblical Studies.